nalmadi/EMIP-Toolkit/README.md

 # Examples and tutorial:
 The Jupyter Notebook file "EMIP Toolkit Examples.ipynb" contains examples and a tutorial on using the EMIP Toolkit.
-The file describes the file structure and raw EMIP files and metadata from http://emipws.org/.
+The file describes the required file structure and raw EMIP files and metadata from http://emipws.org/.

 # Corrected Dataset: